kyzyto/csci3055u-project-template/README.md

  >>>  ```\>scala```

- >>> The following should be displayed if Scala is installed in your system
+ >>> The following should be displayed if Scala is installed in your system.

  >>>  ```Welcome to Scala version 2.9.0.1
 Type in expressions to have them evaluated.